mckinsey/vizro/vizro-core/docs/pages/tutorials/first-dashboard.md

 print(vizro.__version__)
 ```

-You should see a return output of the form `0.1.0`.
+You should see a return output of the form `x.y.z`.

 ### 3. Create your first dashboard

-You can now paste the below example into a jupyter notebook cell (or a python script), run it, and see the results.
+Paste the following example into a notebook cell, run it, and view the generated dashboard by typing `localhost:8050` into your browser.

 !!! example "Dashboard Configuration Syntaxes"
     === "Code for the cell"